50 Interesting & Fun Facts About Minnesota State to Know

 Random Facts About Minnesota

-It's one of the healthiest states
+Minnesota is one of the healthiest states

 Often, when people think of Minnesota, they think of cold weather and expect people who live there to stay inside all the time.
 However, that's not the case!
+Minnesotans are generally quite active.
+The state ranks 30th as far as obesity is concerned, and its other health statistics are even better!
+Overall, it's a pretty healthy state.

-It has the largest network of skyways
+It has the world's largest continuous network of elevated "skyways"

 If you were unaware, skyways are elevated footbridges that connect different buildings.
 They get their name from the fact that you don't have to walk on the ground to get from one place to another.

-Eagle Mountain is the highest point
+Eagle Mountain is the highest point in Minnesota

+A list of fun Minnesota facts needs to include Eagle Mountain.
+At 2,301 feet of elevation, it's the highest natural point in the state.
 While the name might be impressive, don't let it fool you.
-Eagle Mountain is actually a hill in the Boundary Waters Canoe Area Wilderness of the Superior National Forest.
+Eagle Mountain is more of a big hill in the Boundary Waters Canoe Area Wilderness of the Superior National Forest.

-It has the largest indoor theme park
+It has the largest indoor theme park in the USA

-It has the world's largest pelican
+Minnesota has the world's largest pelican

-Pelican Rapids, Minnesota may not be the most commonly known city in the state, but it has something nowhere else does.
+Pelican Rapids, Minnesota, may not be the most commonly known city in the state, but it has something nowhere else does.
 It's the home of the world's largest pelican.

-The pelican isn't alive, it's a sculpture named Pelican Pete that you can find in the city's downtown area.
-It stands over 15 feet tall and has been affectionately dubbed the "mother of all pelicans."
+The pelican isn't alive; it's a sculpture named Pelican Pete that you can find in the city's downtown area.
+It stands over 15 feet tall and has been affectionately dubbed the "Mother of All Pelicans."

 Crazy Facts About Minnesota